Innovation & Development

 Innovation comes from enterprises as an essential condition of competitiveness.

-Competitiveness and innovation are the result of the internal resources and talent and the way they are managed.
+Competitiveness and innovation are the results of the internal resources and talent and the way they are managed.
 Nevertheless, innovation depends also on the territorial, cultural and relational context in which businesses operate.

 The context directly influences the quality of human resources and stimulates and supports the creative process of companies.
 The availability of human resources capable of activating and managing innovative processes depends essentially on the quality of the local Institutions.